ythecombinator/lumberpack/README.md

 ### Jade

-The  [Jade Engine](http://jade-lang.com/)  is one of the most powerful template engines we have nowadays and its use is intended to make the app templates' code more beautiful and **easier to maintain**.
+The  [Jade Engine](http://jade-lang.com/)  is one of the most powerful templating engines we have nowadays and its use is intended to make the app templates' code more beautiful and **easier to maintain**.
 It also aims to solve some problems such as missing or mal-matched closing tags.

 ### Stylus